 Definition of blocker

-A "blocker" is, as you may have guessed, a blocking card.
+A "blocker" is, you guessed it, a card that blocks.
 Nothing better than a good example to clarify.
-You are on the river with an ace of hearts and a two of spades.
+You are on the river with an ace of hearts and a deuce of spades.
 The important card here will be the ace of hearts which will be our blocker.
-You are in position on the river and your opponent is ahead of you.
-The table reads: 4-7-9-J-K with 3 hearts.
-Your opponent may have a suit.
-He is the very passive type and gives you a lot of credit.
-The best possible hand on this board is an ace flush.
-You don't have the flush, but you know that your opponent doesn't have it because you block it with your ace.
+You are in position on the river and your opponent bets before you.
+The board reads: 4-7-9-J-K with 3 hearts.
+Your opponent could have a flush.
+He is a very passive type and gives you a lot of credit.
+The best possible hand on this board is an ace.
+You don't have the flush, but you know your opponent doesn't have it because you block it with your ace.

 Usefulness of a blocker

 A blocker should be seen as information.
-Poker is a game of incomplete information and every piece of information obtained is a plus.
-To return to the example presented above, knowing that your opponent does not have the ace flush allows us to represent that flush and bluff more successfully.
-If he is the conservative type, chances are he will fold against our all in.
-Here we will say that we bluffed because we had a blocker to the nuts.
+Poker is a game of incomplete information and every piece of information gained is a plus.
+Going back to the example above, knowing that your opponent doesn't have the ace flush allows us to represent that flush and bluff more successfully.
+If he's a conservative type, there's a good chance he'll fold against our all in.
+Here, we will say that we bluffed because we had a blocker at the nuts.